RyanVNgo/RyanVNgo.github.io/index.md

 <h1>Hi, I'm <span class="title-highlight">{{ page.author }}</span></h1>

-I do computer stuff.
-Mostly writing code.
-Documentation is chill too.

-Recent gradauate from San Diego State University with a B.S. in Computer Science.
+A recent Comp-Sci graduate from San Diego State University that likes writing software, especially for projects or systems that aim to benefit people, our world, or our understanding of everything around us.

+Currently improving my knowledge and skills in C++ —  I like the language, encourages me to write cleanly (cause it can get messy), and is pretty fast.

-Improving my knowledge and skills in C++ development, namely for game engines and high performance applications.
-Aside from that, I've done some ML/AI development in Python + PyTorch/NumPy, web server and Docker stuff in Golang, and more general stuff in Java.
+Beyond that, I've done some ML/AI development in Python + PyTorch/NumPy, and more general stuff in Golang and Java.
 I guess I also know HTML and CSS given this website if that counts for anything.

-Mostly interested in software/program optimization because I hate it when shits slow.

-Below, you can check out some of the projects I've built or you can read some of the posts I've made on whatever tf idk the title will tell you.
+Below, you can check out some of the projects I've built or read some of the posts I've made.

 <div class="list-heading">
     <h2>Recent Projects</h2>